EngineerBetter/engineerbetter-hugo/content/blog/continuous-everything-regulated.md

   <iframe src="https://youtube.com/embed/hoIESDrRuIE" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 </figure>

-> Whilst Concourse automates the uploading of tested assets to SFTP, initially a human must trigger the sync process inside the bank.
+> Whilst Concourse automates the uploading of tested assets to SFTP, initially a human must trigger the sync process inside the enterprise.

 ### Bootstrapping an Automatable Environment

-Now we could get _some_ files into the bank in a manual way, we needed to create API-driven systems inside the bank that could be automated.
+Now we could get _some_ files into the enterprise in a manual way, we needed to create API-driven systems inside the enterprise that could be automated.

 We would be using BOSH to deploy and manage virtual machines in the target environment, which has plugins that allow it to talk to VMware vSphere, but not to ESXI hosts directly.